emerald-dao/beginner-cadence-course/chapter2.0/day2/README.md

 }
 ```

 Now, on the right side, you'll see a prompt pop up.
 We can type in our new greeting into the little box!
-Because the Flow playground is a little glitchy, you have to surround your new greeting with quotes, like this: "Goodbye, World!".
-So let's type that in like so:
+Let's type "Goodbye, World!":

 <img src="../images/txgoodbye.PNG" alt="drawing" size="400" />